top of page

 1. Masada was one of 3 fortified fortresses King Herod built for pleasure purposes and from which to protect his territories.
 He built Masada in about 24 BC.

-2. Masada was fortified with elaborate water cisterns that were fed by diverting water from the nearby mountains.
+2. Masada was fortified with elaborate water cisterns fed by diverting water from the nearby mountains.
 It even had swimming pools and many of the luxuries life afforded at that time.

-3. In addition to ample water storage, Masada had 15 storehouses of food, enough for 10,000 people for 10 years.
+3. Besides ample water storage, Masada had 15 food storehouses for 10,000 people for 10 years.

 4. In 66 BC, events began to unfold in Israel that caused the Jews to rebel against Roman rule.
 This revolt began in Caesarea Maritime.

 5. In 66-70 AD, when the nation was in revolt, Jewish Zealots who had fled from Jerusalem and the surrounding areas took the fortress of Masada from Roman occupation.
 They were national Freedom Fighters who opposed Roman rule.
-In their conquest, they gained possession of all the stored food and water at Masada.
+In their conquest, they gained possession of all the food and water stored in Masada.

-6. Between 66–70 AD, Rome conquered all the northern cities of Israel.
+6. Between 66 and 70 AD, Rome conquered all the northern cities of Israel.

 7. In 70 AD, under the command of Titus, the Romans totally destroyed Jerusalem in a bloody battle that lasted well over 4 months.
 Josephus (Jewish Historian) claims that 1.1 million Jews lost their lives in this battle, and another 97,000 were captured and enslaved.
 The temple was leveled in the siege at this time as well.